 Touring paused with the end of Fuller’s marriage which ended in true blues fashion in 1995.
 This break up inspired many great songs, still receiving airplay today.
 Fuller went on to release “Pearlene” in 1997; Twist of Fate in 1999 and in 2003 “Live Rockin’ the Blues.”

 Under new management in 2010, Fuller began focusing on his passion for slide guitar, playing in his own style which has been compared to and inspired by Elmore James, Hound Dog Taylor and even Earl Hooker (cousin of John Lee Hooker).
 Fuller found himself in demand with renewed focus on his unique style of “Rockin’ Slide Guitar Blues”; playing major Blues Festivals in both USA and Canada.
 In January 2013, Ray Fuller signed with Blue Gate Media, Germany, to tour Europe!

 Coming full circle from being a young musician/painter straight out of Columbus College of Art & Design opening up for the great Buddy Guy, Ray Fuller is now a Saturday night Headliner at the world famous Buddy Guy’s Legends, Chicago IL!
-In-fact April 27, 2013 Fuller had the honor and rare privilege of recording Ray Fuller and the Bluesrockers “LIVE at Buddy Guy’s Legends” with Mr. Buddy Guy in attendance!
-“LIVE at Buddy Guy’s Legends” CD will be released April 15, 2014, using Blind Raccoon, Memphis TN as the publicist.
+In-fact, Fuller had the honor and rare privilege of recording Ray Fuller and the Bluesrockers “LIVE at Buddy Guy’s Legends” with Mr. Buddy Guy in attendance!
+“LIVE at Buddy Guy’s Legends” CD was released April 15, 2014 and spent 16 months on the RMR Blues and Rock Charts!

-"Sounds like Elmore James and Houndog Taylor tempered with the rowdiness of George Thorogood." -- Guitar Player Magazine
+"Sounds like Elmore James and Hound Dog Taylor tempered with the rowdiness of George Thorogood." -- Guitar Player Magazine

 The USA Bluesrockers: